Azure/tech-connect-migration-lab/MongoDB-vCore/docs/3-mongodb-lab-instructions-migration-offline.md

 ## Perform offline migration

 In this step, we will attempt the more traditional migration approach - offline - that is one where application downtime is necessary.
-Such approach is suitable for migration of smaller volumes of data and/or for non-critical systems where downtime is acceptable (e.g., an internal-facing app is taken offline for a few hours on a Saturday night).
+Such an approach is suitable for migration of smaller volumes of data and/or for non-critical systems where downtime is acceptable (e.g., an internal-facing app is taken offline for a few hours on a Saturday night).

 1. Minimize any open application windows and launch **Azure Data Studio**, which is pre-installed for you on the Desktop.
 As mentioned earlier, Azure Data Studio is Microsoft's preferred tool for executing MongoDB migrations.
    ![ads1](./media/ads1.png?raw=true)